JohMast/rtsVis/README.md

 * `ts_add_positions_to_frames` Add points, coordinates, or polygons to a list of spatial plots.

 ## Example
-In this example, we use a MODIS timeseries to create typical visualisations which highlight vegetation dynamics on the African continent.
+In this example, we use a MODIS time series <a href="https://td-host.rz.unibw-muenchen.de/btnncfkb/public/Wz3fRVuC?k=1CyESW64ZFybfaSRXaMoiCPCO6qNOx8ctc5FCGg1-Pw">` (download here) `</a>to create typical visualisations which highlight vegetation dynamics on the African continent.

 ### Part 1: Preparing the Data